Avaiga/taipy-doc/docs/userman/scenario_features/events/examples.md

 a new scenario is created or the value of a data node is updated.
 For more details, see the [registration](understanding-notifier-register.md) page.

-# External API triggered with Taipy Event Consumers
+# Triggering External API Calls

 This script defines a custom event consumer class `JobFailureCoreConsumer`, which listens for all events published by Taipy Core, when a `JOB` entity's `status` attribute is `UPDATE`,